Russia: Police detain hundreds at pro-Navalny nationwide protests | DW | 23.01.2021

-Over 200 protesters demanding the release of jailed opposition leader Alexei Navalny have been arrested.
-Mobile phone and internet services in Russia are suffering outages.
+Police detained over 200 protesters demanding the release of jailed opposition leader Alexei Navalny.
+Mobile phone and internet services in Russia outages have been reported.

-Police have detained 238 protesters attending nationwide rallies to demand the release of jailed Kremlin critic Alexei Navalny on Saturday, according to OVD Info, which monitors protests.
+Police have detained around 238 supporters attending nationwide rallies in support of jailed Kremlin critic Alexei Navalny on Saturday, according to protest monitor OVD Info.

 Demonstrators are meeting despite police warnings that the rallies are illegal and that they would be "immediately suppressed."